-The Brattleboro Retreat is a not-for-profit, regional specialty mental health and addictions treatment center that was founded in 1834.
-We provide a full range of diagnostic and treatment services for individuals of all ages and their families.
-Nationally recognized as a leader in the field, the Brattleboro Retreat offers a high-quality, individualized, comprehensive continuum of care including:
+The Brattleboro Retreat is a not-for-profit, regional specialty mental health and addiction treatment center that was founded in 1834.
+We provide a full range of diagnostic and treatment services for individuals of all ages.
+Nationally recognized as a leader in the field of psychiatry, the Brattleboro Retreat offers a high-quality, individualized, comprehensive continuum of care.

 - partial hospitalization and intensive outpatient services for adults

 - outpatient treatment for people of all ages.

 The Brattleboro Retreat serves as a practicum site for numerous college and university programs including:

 - The University of Massachusetts

 - Albany Medical College (Retreat physicians have the opportunity to teach third year medical students from Albany Medical College (AMC) as the Retreat serves as a site for their Psychiatry Clerkship.
 Mentors may obtain clinical adjunct faculty appointment from AMC).

 The Brattleboro Retreat was founded in 1834 by a $10,000 bequest from Anna Hunt Marsh as attested to in her will.
 Born in 1769, Anna was the daughter of Jonathan Hunt, one of the first settlers in the 3-corner area that is now comprised of Northfield, MA, Hinsdale, NH, and Vernon, VT.
 Jonathan Hunt also served a term as Vermont's Lt.
 Governor.